Discrimination between quarry blasts and micro-earthquakes using spectral analysis, applied to local Israeli events: 4.1 Time-domain cross-correlation

 \section{4.1 Time-domain cross-correlation}

-Location verification was performed on some high S--N explosion events, all with suspected or known locations in the Gxxxxxx/Kxxxxxxx region, by cross-correlating the time-signals of those events with each other.
-The results of vertical component data from Pxxxx are shown in table 1.
-Events 3, 26 and 48 are confirmed Kxxxxxx explosions.
-Event 10 was confirmed by Axxxx.
-Events 21 and 41 are suspected to be Axxxx events too, although 41 had been confirmed by Kxxxxxx!
-Finally events 36, 62 and 70 were identified as Gxxxxxx explosions, probably having occurred in Kxxxxxx.
-The results of the cross-correlation with the Axxxx data did not differ more than 0.04 in comparison with the values in table 1.
-The time-domain data recorded by Sxxxxx were not considered because of the high noise-level.
+Location verification was performed on some high S--N explosion events, all with suspected or known locations in the Galilee/Kinneret region, by cross-correlating the time-signals of those events with each other.
+The results of vertical component data from Parod are shown in table 1.
+Events 3, 26 and 48 are confirmed Kadarim explosions.
+Event 10 was confirmed by Amiad.
+Events 21 and 41 are suspected to be Amiad events too, although 41 had been confirmed by Kadarim!
+Finally events 36, 62 and 70 were identified as Galilee explosions, probably having occurred in Kadarim.
+The results of the cross-correlation with the Amiad data did not differ more than 0.04 in comparison with the values in table 1.
+The time-domain data recorded by Shefer were not considered because of the high noise-level.